shopsys/shopsys/docs/storefront/best-practises.md

 ## Don't spread props everywhere

-- spread only the props that are needed or destructure all props and use only the ones that are needed
+- spread only the props that are needed, or destructure all props and use only the ones that are needed

 wrong way: